Chehalis, Washington: Parks and recreation

-The city has several parks, some on land donated by Chehalis residents.
+The city has several parks, many of which are based on land donated by Chehalis residents.
 Money raised to build, maintain, or upgrade the area's park system has long been done by community fundraising efforts.

-The largest park complex is located in Chehalis's South Market district and contains four separate units.
+The largest park, the Recreation Park Complex, is located in Chehalis's South Market district and contains four separate units.
 The Gail and Carolyn Shaw Aquatics Center' opened in August 2014 and it replaced the original 1959 Chehalis Community Pool.
 The Chet and Henrietta Rhodes Spray Park, completed in 2007, adjoins the aquatic center, geared mostly for young children and people with disabilities.
 Recreation Park is the largest of the area, and is home to four softball and youth baseball fields, picnic areas, paved walking paths, and a community center and kitchen.
 It was recently rebuilt in 2020 along with the abutting Penny Playground, a fenced play area geared for children.
 The playground's name comes from the donation drives used to help fund the building of the park in 1993.

 Two additional parks are furnished for athletics and organized sports.
 Stan Hedwall Park straddles the Newaukum River with 200 acres of ball fields, RV parking, trails, and open and forested areas.
 Millett Field was formerly home to a semi-pro baseball team in the early 20th century, and regularly used for sports since it opened in 1898 and developed in 1908.
 A basketball court and a playground area, both created by local charitable acts in the early 2000s, are the focus of the 3 acre park.

 Several parks organized and built for leisure and family activities are dispersed within the city limits.
 Westside Park, located in the Pennsylvania Avenue-West Side Historic District, contains basketball courts, a playground, and picnic areas.
-Lintott-Alexander Park, located on land that was donated in the 20th century by a Chehalis family is a 6 acre park that was restored beginning in 2004.
-A pair of the oldest recreational areas in the city, John Dobson and McFadden Parks, are a combined 56 acre and are located in the Hillside District.
+Lintott-Alexander Park, located on land that was donated in the early 20th century by a Chehalis family, is a 6 acre park that was restored after a monetary contribution from a former community resident in 2004.
+A pair of the oldest recreational areas in the city, John Dobson and McFadden Parks, are a combined 56 acre and are located in the Hillside District on Park Hill.
 A shared trail, the Dobson-McFadden, bridges the parks and leads to open views to much of Chehalis, including downtown, and the Newaukum River valley.